osvaldoabel/laravel-tdd/readme.md

-## what actually is this project ?
+## About the project
-It is a Laravel basic project using TDD and uses for dev environment.
+It is a Laravel basic project using TDD and uses *Docker* for dev environment.

-##installation
+## installation
 After clone this repo, go to the root of project, and then:

 ``` sh